dansmyers/IntroToCS-2020/Examples/4-Functions/function_practice.md

 ## Questions

+Implement each of the following methods in your `function_pratice` script.
+Write a few lines of code in the main part of the program to test each function after you write it.

 ### Coin Flip

 Write a function called `flip` that simulates a coin flip by returning a randomly chosen value of 0 or 1.

 ### Roll